 You can read Shereen's stories here, and follow her on Twitter at @radiomirage.

-Alicia Montgomery is the Supervising Editor of Code Switch, and has been the lead editor of the Michel Martin: Going There live event series.
-She also helps NPR's Sourcing Diversity effort.
-At Code Switch, Montgomery was recognized with an award from the National Association of Black Journalists for radio editing, and edited a digital story that earned the Native American Journalist Association award for Best Editorial.
+Alicia Montgomery is the Supervising Senior Producer of Code Switch, and has been the lead editor of the Michel Martin: Going There live event series.
+She is also part of leadership team of NPR's Sourcing Diversity effort.
+At Code Switch, Montgomery has been recognized with an award from the National Association of Black Journalists for radio editing, and edited a digital story that earned the Native American Journalist Association award for Best Editorial.

 Montgomery was one of the editorial and production leaders throughout the seven-year run of Tell Me More with Michel Martin.
 In that capacity, she edited Michel Martin's Murrow Award-winning essay series, Can I Just Tell You, and curated many of the conversations that led to Martin's 2012 NLGJA Randy Shilts Award for LGBT Coverage.